Counting with two-level polynomials: The algebra of two-level polynomials

 We have

-where, by Proposition~\ref{prop:powers}, $h(n)^{g(q)-r}/c^{g(q)-r}$ is a two-level quasi-polynomial of degree $dg(q)-dr$, period 1, and infinite depth.
-Then, by Proposition~\ref{prop:products}, the index $r$ term in the sum is a two-level quasi-polynomial of degree $dg(q)-dr$, period $p(r)$ and depth $e_r(q)$.
-Finally, Proposition~\ref{prop:sequence} gives us that $f_q\big(h(n)\big)/c^{g(q)}$ is a two-level quasi-polynomial of degree $d \cdot g(q)$, depth
+where, by Proposition~\ref{prop:powers}, $h(n)^{g(q)-r}/c^{g(q)-r}$ is a two-level quasi-polynomial of degree $dg(q)-dr$, period one, and infinite depth.
+Then, by Proposition~\ref{prop:products}, the index $r$ term in the sum is a two-level quasi-polynomial of degree function $dg(q)-dr$, period function $p(r)$ and depth function $e_r(q)$.
+Finally, Proposition~\ref{prop:sequence} gives us that $f_q\big(h(n)\big)/c^{g(q)}$ is a two-level quasi-polynomial of degree function $d \cdot g(q)$, depth function